 Isolated yet inclusive, sky islands are home to the lean and the rugged, the specialized and the independent, the tenacious and the beautiful.
 They are home to the native as well as the exotic.
 They are home to those who would rather see than be seen—home to the wild and the wild at heart.
 They are some of our favorite places, we think, because we can relate to them; sky islands embody everything we appreciate about writers and writing.

 As a writer--no matter who you are, where you're from, or what you write about--if you’ve ever felt a connection to landscapes, art, or people like this, your writing might very well find a home with us.

 As a reader, you're in for a real treat.

 Who are you?

 Our platform is international, and our publication hails from the southern reaches of Arizona and New Mexico, but we are a diverse team of readers, writers, editors, and educators with Midwestern roots.
 Volume One Magazine profiled our origin story in one of their recent features, here: http://volumeone.org/articles/2017/05/08/18943_reach_for_the_sky

-Jason Splichal, Founder and Co-Editor-In-Chief, is the author of six books of poetry—most recently Flux (2012) and Katsura (2015).
-Winner of the Lake Superior Writers Prize, his work has appeared in journals, magazines, and anthologies throughout the nation—most recently in Slipstream, Wisconsin Academy of Sciences, Arts, and Letters, Volume One Magazine, and the forthcoming Barstow & Grand.
-He divides his time between his ranch in Luna County, New Mexico (the birthplace of Sky Island Journal) and his home in Eau Claire, Wisconsin, where he serves as an English teacher and enjoys life with his family.
+Jason Splichal, Founder and Co-Editor-in-Chief, is the author of six books of poetry—most recently Flux (2012) and Katsura (2015).
+Winner of the Lake Superior Writers Prize, his work has appeared in journals, magazines, and anthologies throughout the nation—most recently in Slipstream, Wisconsin Academy of Sciences, Arts, and Letters, Volume One, and Barstow & Grand.
+He divides his time between his ranch in Luna County, New Mexico, his cabin in the wilds of Michigan's Upper Peninsula, and his home in Eau Claire, Wisconsin, where he works as an English teacher and enjoys life with his family.